Friday, May 24, 2019

 [NOTE: Time flies when you’re having fun.
 And also when you’re not.

-Whether you’ve been having fun or not, a year has flown since I announced the songs that had been chosen for inclusion in the inaugural class of the 2 OR 3 LINES “GOLDEN DECADE” HIT SINGLES HALL OF FAME.
+Whether you’ve been having fun or not, a year has flown by since I announced the songs that had been chosen for inclusion in the inaugural class of the 2 OR 3 LINES “GOLDEN DECADE” HIT SINGLES HALL OF FAME.
 Which means that it’s time to pick another ten songs to honor.

 Actually, eleven songs – not ten.
 Last year, I picked ten songs then realized I had left out an obvious choice – so I threw it in at the last minute.
 I figured why mess with success, so I’m picking eleven inductees this year as well.

 There’s little risk of running out of Hall of Fame-worthy songs anytime soon, so you can expect me to choose another eleven songs every year for as long as I live.
+Or until I lose interest.
+(That’s a very real possibility – I’ve always had a short attention span, and it’s not getting any longer with age.)

 * * * * *